iluwatar/java-design-patterns/specification/README.md

 12:49:24.818 [main] INFO com.iluwatar.specification.app.App -- Troll [size=large, movement=walking, color=dark, mass=4000.0kg]
 ```

-## Applicability
+Adopting the Specification pattern significantly enhances the flexibility and reusability of business rules within Java applications, contributing to more maintainable code.

+## When to Use the Specification Pattern in Java

+Apply the Java Specification pattern when

-* Use when you need to filter objects based on different criteria.
+* You need to filter objects based on different criteria.
-* Use when the filtering criteria can change dynamically.
+* The filtering criteria can change dynamically.
 * Ideal for use cases involving complex business rules that must be reused across different parts of an application.

-## Known Uses
+## Real-World Applications of Specification Pattern in Java

 * Validating user inputs in enterprise applications.
 * Filtering search results in e-commerce applications.
 * Business rule validation in domain-driven design (DDD).

-## Consequences
+## Benefits and Trade-offs of Specification Pattern

 Benefits: